 It should be noted that even when adequate sanitation facilities are in place, the problem of maintenance remains a challenge.
 Indeed, we find that the causes of low utilization or abandonment of the latrines are as follows:

-- pressure of external users (neighborhood) on latrines: co-use by local residents;
+pressure of external users (neighbourhood) on latrines: co-use by local residents;

 These shortcomings are sources of diseases and dropouts (especially for girls).
 School performance declines for students in general due to repetitive illnesses.